Parliamentary.ai

 Groups Affected

-- The Small Business Commissioner: Will have significantly expanded powers and responsibilities.
+• The Small Business Commissioner: Will have an expanded remit and increased powers.

 Powered by nyModel